Santiago De Los Caballeros Santiago Province, Dominican Republic Travel Guide

 Tailor your Santiago experience to your specific passions, making each day memorable.

-Visit El Monumento, Centro León (Taíno and colonial history), Catedral Santiago Apóstol, and Museo Folclórico Don Tomás Morel.
+Visit El Monumento, Centro León (Taíno and from the colonial era history), Catedral Santiago Apóstol, and Museo Folclórico Don Tomás Morel.

 Start with Mercado Modelo for fresh produce.
 Dine at 'comedores' for authentic 'La Bandera' and 'Mangú'.
 Try 'Mofongo'.

-Use Santiago as a base for day trips to Jarabacoa.
+Use Santiago as a hub for day trips to Jarabacoa.
 Enjoy whitewater rafting, canyoning, rappelling, and hiking.

 Visit El Monumento, Centro León (Taíno exhibits), and the Jardín Botánico.
 Stay at a hotel with access to a pool.

 Explore Centro León's art collections and temporary exhibitions.
-Wander through the Centro Histórico to admire Victorian architecture.
+Stroll through the Centro Histórico to appreciate Victorian-style buildings.

 Enjoy peaceful walks in the Jardín Botánico.
 Seek out local yoga or meditation classes (if available).